jamiemcstay/Project-1/README.md

 ### Color

-To allow for the site to meet the requirments in terms of accessibity and having a good contrast ratio, I opted to use colors that I knew would stand out from each:
+To allow for the site to meet the requirments in terms of accessibity and having a good contrast ratio, I opted to use colors that I knew would stand contrast eachother:
 - Black
-- Red (or eventually rgb(180, 0, 0))
+- Red (or eventually rgb(199, 0, 0))
 - White.

 #### Homepage